roscoestar/roscoestar.github.io/_posts/2019-11-13-aquatic-reptiles.markdown

 ![aquatic-18](/assets/images/posts/aquatic-18.jpg)

 Above: *Spinosaurus*, a spinosaur from Early Cretaceous Egypt.
-This group of giant theropods had numerous similarities to crocodiles, such as the long snout ending in a toothy rosette lined with conical teeth, good for grabbing fish, and the pressure-sensitive neurons in the tip of the snout.
+This group of giant theropods had numerous similarities to crocodiles, such as the long snout ending in a toothy rosette lined with conical teeth, good for grabbing fish, and the pressure-sensitive neurons in the tip of the snout.  *Spinosaurus* has been the center of attention recently, since the discovery of its new swimmy tail has re-awakened the long-standing debate over the degree to which it was aquatic.
+It definitely ate fish, but did it wade like a heron, ambush like a croc, or pursue like a shark?
+Hopefully more fossil material will show up and let us know!

 ![aquatic-19](/assets/images/posts/aquatic-19.jpg)